fbpx

 FacebookTwitterWhatsApp

 Today on Pearls and Heels we feature Bonita Aluoch.
 She says “my name is Bonnita on Safari but I also have an alter ego called Bonita Aluoch.
 I have tried to get the two to live in harmony but I guess I am fighting a losing battle.
-Bonnita on Safari is a traveler, a travel writer and photographer.
+Bonnita on Safari is a traveller, a travel writer and a photographer.
 On the other hand, Bonita Aluoch is a Biochemist who works in a quiet laboratory in the city.”

-1. Describe your typical day?
+1. Describe your typical day.

-For office days, it is more of a routine kind of story, wake up at 5:00 am, prepare for work, rush to beat Nairobi traffic, get to my 8-5.
+For office days, it is more of a routine kind of story, wake up at 5:00 am, prepare for work, rush to beat Nairobi traffic, and get to my 8-5.
 My work generally revolves around lab work, reports, research and more lab work.
 Before I know it is always 8:00 pm.
 I am always the last to leave the office.
 I am most productive in the evening and at night.

-For those days when I am not at work, I don’t really have a typical day.
+On those days when I am not at work, I don’t really have a typical day.
 I am very spontaneous.
 When I am not travelling, which is very rare, I wake up, go for my morning run, fix brunch, read a book or write then go for groceries or catch up with friends.

 1. What did you want to be when you grew up?